 Makes 1 decent sized loaf, to serve 6 from 16p each.
-This post is not sponsored; I provide links to the ingredients that I use so you can see how I calculate my recipe costs, and I may earn a small commission if you click the links or purchase any ingredients.
+This post is not sponsored; I provide links to the ingredients that I use so you can see how I calculate my recipe costs, and I may earn a small commission if you click the links and make a purchase.
 All prices correct at the time of printing and are subject to change.

 A couple of pinches of mixed dried herbs, <1p

 First drain the chickpeas over a large bowl to reserve the liquid, it is called ‘aquafaba’ and the glutinous gloop is an excellent egg replacer in vegan baking.
 Just pour it into a jar and pop it in the fridge and use it within two weeks.
 It stinks, but it vanishes in sweet baked goods, so don’t let the slight aroma of cat food put you off.

 Anyway, thoroughly rinse your chickpeas under cold water to get rid of the tinny taste, and pop them into a large mixing bowl.
 Mash with a fork or potato masher briefly to soften them and rough up the edges, and add a tablespoon of oil and a pinch of salt to help it along the way.